Ate013Lo/TrolleyFlow2025/README.md

 ---

-## Entity Relationship Diagram (ERD)

-Below is the entity-relationship model that structures the **TrolleyFlow** data ecosystem.
-It represents how airlines, bottles, policies, and pick-and-pack decisions are connected.

 # Figma Prototype – User Flow (Pick-and-Pack Journey)

 The following section presents the visual flow of TrolleyFlow’s Pick-and-pack interface, built in Figma.